 It doesn’t matter how uniquely beautiful your house is (and how much you love it and how much work you’ve put into it).
 Sorry to break it to you but it won’t sell if you’ve priced it too high.
 Yeah, you may get really lucky if you come across a buyer to whom your house is a ‘love at first sight’ and who also has the money to back it up.

 But chances are, you just can’t beat the market (ask anyone in finance).
 Not by much anyway.
 Yes, sure, it’s possible to get a bit of a premium, with a carefully planned approach and masterful marketing.
-Munara and I do it all the time.
+We do it for our clients all the time.
 But you still have to be smart about pricing your home.

 If you overprice your home beyond what the market can bear, you risk letting your house sit on the market too long, making it look stale and undesirable.
 People are going to start wondering what’s wrong with the house.
 Also, buyers won’t feel the urgency to put in an offer.